S3rike/Shroom-Raider/README.md

 **🔥 Using a Flamethrower**

 If you've encountered this item, be careful to not burn your hands!
 This item allows you to burn down adjacent (those that share a common vertex) trees.
+This is also a **single-use** item, so be careful not to waste this!

 https://github.com/user-attachments/assets/0a18b67c-18d9-4884-a941-688cf96321e6